-Who Gets to Keep a Pet When a Couple Breaks Up?
+Who Gets to Keep a Pet When a Relationship Ends?

 When a Couple Splits Up and Continued Possession of a Pet Is In Dispute the Law Will Consider Including Whether the Pet Was Owned By One of the People When the Relationship Began, Whether An Ownership Agreement Was Made, Who Purchased and Raised the Pet, Who Cared For and Provided Comfort to the Pet, Who Paid the Pet Expenses, Among Other Factors.

-How the Law Determines Who Gets Pet Possession When a Relationship Ends
+Understanding Who Gets the Pets When a Relationship Ends

 When a couple splits up, similar to how the Family Court may need to resolve disputes regarding children, the civil litigation courts, and usually the Small Claims Court, will address who should receive the continued possession of a beloved pet.

 When a couple splits up, a court may be asked to deal with the issue over who will get possession of a dog or cat or other animal.
-Historically the law viewed pets in the context of just an object rather than as a sentient beings; however, with the recent case of Coates v.
-Dickson, 2021 ONSC 992, it does appear that pets, including the ongoing possession of a pet, should be treated with careful consideration by courts with many factors relevant to the question of who should receive legal possession of the pet.
-Specifically, in the Coates case, it was said:
+Historically the law viewed pets in the context of just an object rather than as a sentient beings; however, within the recent cases of Coates v.
+Dickson, 2021 ONSC 992 and Duboff v.
+Simpson, 2021 ONSC 4970, which cited Coates it does appear that pets, including the ongoing possession of a pet, should be treated with careful consideration by courts with many factors relevant to the question of who should receive legal possession of the pet.
+Specifically, in the Coates and Duboff cases, it was respectively said:

 However much we love our dogs, the law treats them as an item of personal property.
 The question is who owns the creature.